 - Overnight a bride gains access to the earnings and assets for which a man may have sacrificed decades of his life to acquire.
 Think Bill Gates.
 He became a billionaire after working hard for nearly 20 years.
 His wife Melinda became a billionaire overnight.
 After a divorce, a woman may continue to get part of a man’s income (alimony) without having to continue doing anything for him.
 But alimony means the man continues to work in part for her.

 - Women typically marry up in age and live longer than men.
 So wives typically benefit longer from husbands’ earnings than do husbands.
 Suppose a wife, typically, is a little over two years younger and lives five years longer than her husband.
 Suppose his income and assets were acquired only in their marriage.
 She benefits from the fruits of his labor over seven years longer than he does.
-Yet many say he had power and privilege due to his higher earnings.
+Yet many say he had the power because he earned high pay.

 - There is no power in earning money.
 There is often satisfaction, even exhilaration — the “thrill of the hunt and conquest.”
 But over time this satisfaction tends to wither as the daily grind and monotony of work take their toll.
 For the vast majority of workers, earning money means only responsibility and stress.
 The power in money is in spending it.
 (Ask political action committees.
 Or mobsters who bribe officials.
 Or suppose you earned $1 million a year but couldn’t spend it?
 Would you feel powerful?
 “Money talks” speaks of the power derived from spending money, not from earning it.)
-And according to SheEconomy, women control “85% of all consumer purchases including everything from autos to health care.”
+And according to She-conomy, besides controlling most of the consumer wealth, women control “85% of all consumer purchases including everything from autos to health care.”
 The greatest power in spending money, I suggest, lies in the right to spend money toiled for by others.

 - Single women’s pay represents 93 percent of single men’s.